 - Stereotactic radiosurgery with the Trilogy™ system combines high definition X-ray and CT imaging with precise radiation delivery so a radiation oncologist can perform radiosurgery.

 - Computer-assisted stereotactic radiosurgery, together with laser instruments, can help physicians locate and target deep brain tumors more accurately than traditional techniques.

 - Intensity-Modulated Radiation Therapy (IMRT).
 The most advanced approach, known as 3-D conformal radiation therapy, uses computer-generated images to plan and deliver tightly focused radiation beams to cancerous tumors while preserving healthy brain tissue.

 Analyzing molecular pathology of brain tumors

-The advanced technology of our molecular pathology laboratory allows us to perform sophisticated tests to diagnose and characterize brain tumors.
-Immunohistochemistry, cytogenetic testing, and molecular profiling, as well as genomic sequencing are now part of our clinical practice.
+The advanced technology of our molecular pathology laboratory allows our team to perform sophisticated tests to diagnose and characterize brain tumors.
+Immunohistochemistry, cytogenetic testing, molecular profiling, and genomic sequencing are a standard part of our clinical practice.